ATLAS TileCal & TDAQ

 Unveiling Nature’s Deepest Secrets, One Particle at a Time

-Our team is integral to the ATLAS collaboration, engaging in detector design, data analysis, and operations at the forefront of particle physics research
+Our team plays a key role in the ATLAS collaboration, contributing to detector design, data analysis, and operations at the forefront of particle physics research

 As the Large Hadron Collider prepares for a phase of unprecedented luminosity, our focus intensifies on upgrading detector electronics to facilitate groundbreaking discoveries.
 With contributions spanning from the observation of the Higgs boson to cutting-edge research in new physics realms, we continue to drive advancements in our understanding of the universe’s fundamental building blocks, paving the way for transformative discoveries and pushing the boundaries of human knowledge in high-energy physics.